-We begin by reporting some stylized facts about how the diversity of consumption spending changes with income, looking at both individual household consumption and at the aggregated consumption of several households with similar income levels.
 We use the following notation in our analysis: There are n households indexed by i and k expenditure categories (or goods) indexed by j.
 Total expenditures on all k categories by household i are denoted by x_i (and also referred to as income).
-The expenditure share of household i on good j is denoted by s{ij} , such that $s_i = (s{i1}, s{i2}..., s{ik})$ denotes the vector of expenditure shares for household i.
-The overall expenditures of household ion each good j are consequently given by $x_i \times s{ij}$.
+The expenditure share of household i on good j is denoted by s{ij} , so that $s_i = (s{i1}, s{i2}..., s{ik})$ denotes the vector of expenditure shares for household i.
+The overall expenditures of household i on a good j are consequently given by $x_i \times s{ij}$.

-We are concerned with modelling the cross-sectional distribution of expenditures across expenditure categories.
-In order to do so, we follow (Theil, 1967; Theil and Finke, 1983; Clements et al., 2006) and use the following entropy measure of the expenditure shares:
+We measure the diversity of household spending across expenditure categories by using an entropy measure.
+While there exist a number of different diversity measures that can be use for this purposes1, we follow (Theil, 1967; Theil and Finke, 1983; Clements et al., 2006) and use the following entropy measure of the expenditure shares: